 All pregnant women in the UK are offered antenatal screening tests*.
 Most women will be reassured by the results but some (approximately 5%) will be given a result that leads to decisions about diagnostic testing.

 Diagnostic tests such as CVS and amniocentesis carry a small risk (approximately 0.5% or 1 in 200) of miscarriage which means the decision about whether to have them can be difficult.
-Unfortunately, there is no other way of knowing for sure whether your baby has Down’s syndrome and certain other genetic disorders.
+Unfortunately, there is no other way of knowing for sure whether your baby has a chromosomal syndrome or certain other genetic conditions.

 *ultrasound scans can suggest there might be a condition (as in screening for Down’s syndrome) or confirm there is a condition (as in diagnosing spina bifida).